Text Link

 In this article

-Prevalence of EDs in trans youth and teens
+Prevalence of eating disorders in trans youth and teens

-That said, what little research is available shows that eating disorders disproportionately affect transgender youth.
-One study consisting of U.S. college students revealed that nearly 16% of the transgender students had been diagnosed with an eating disorder within the past year, while fewer than 2% of cisgender heterosexual women reported an eating disorder diagnosis.
-Cisgender queer men and women had much lower rates than the transgender students as well, with rates of 2% and 3.5%, respectively.
-(1)
+That said, what research is available shows that eating disorders disproportionately affect transgender youth.
+One study consisting of U.S. college students revealed that nearly 16% of transgender students had been diagnosed with an eating disorder within the past year.
+In contrast, fewer than 2% of cisgender heterosexual women reported an eating disorder diagnosis.1 Cisgender queer men and women had much lower rates than transgender students as well, with rates of 2% and 3.5%, respectively.1

 Trans college students also reported much higher rates of self-induced vomiting, laxative use, and diet pill use.
 About 15% had used laxatives or engaged in self-induced vomiting, while over 13% had used diet pills.
-These figures are eye-opening, given that the next highest rates were 5.2% for vomiting and laxative use and 5.1% for diet pill use among cisgender queer women.
-(1)
+These figures compare to the next-highest rates of 5.2% for vomiting and laxative use and 5.1% for diet pill use among cisgender queer women.1

 Why are trans youth more prone to eating disorders?